Johnnie L. Caldwell

-Johnnie L. Caldwell (August 10, 1922 – December 15, 2014) was an American politician and attorney who served as a member of the Georgia House of Representatives from 1955 to 1970 and as Georgia state comptroller/insurance commissioner from 1971–1985.
+Johnnie L. Caldwell (August 10, 1922 – December 15, 2014) was an American politician and attorney who served as a member of the Georgia House of Representatives from 1955 to 1970 and as Georgia state comptroller/insurance commissioner from 1971 to 1985.

 Early life and career

 Caldwell was born in Taylor County, Georgia on August 10, 1922, the son of Johnnie William Caldwell and Mattie Stalnaker Caldwell.

 During World War II, Caldwell served in the United States Army.
 Serving from 1943 into 1945, Caldwell was a member of the 3rd Field Artillery Regiment during the Battle of Normandy, Battle of the Bulge, and the Capture of Berlin.

 He graduated from Woodrow Wilson Law College in 1955 and worked as a lawyer.

 Georgia House of Representatives (1955–1971)

 Caldwell served as a Democratic Party member of the Georgia House of Representatives from 1955 to 1970.
 During his tenure in the state house, Caldwell was the assistant floor leader for two governors, and was chairman of the Reapportionment Committee which oversaw the redistricting of the state's U.S. congressional and state legislative districts.